KenMcC98/dotnet-webapp1-container/README.md

 ./openssl-certs.sh
 ```

+**Note:** if using Windows Git Bash, replace the `openssl req` command in the
+sh file with the commented-out alternative, which uses windows-specific back-slashes.

 ### Build App Images

 To test the variety of scenarios, the following set of images will be built: